kopy-kat/friend-tech-api/README.md

 4. Under the storage section, click on the Local Storage dropdown and find the `friend.tech` entry
 5. Copy the value of the `jwt` key

+Alternatively, follow [this guide](https://github.com/ColinPlatt/friendTechLogin) to create a new Privy wallet and extract the JWT from it.

 ## Error codes

 When hitting an unknown API endpoint, the following error is returned instead of the standard 404.
 Seeing this error does not mean a lack of access but that an unkown route is hit: